 This series of photographs is titled the, Shadows of Heysham and it allows me to explore my mental health and my battle with anxiety.

-Graves disease is connected with my thyroid problem, which I had removed in 2018 that almost killed me with sepsis and there’s another contribution to my battle with mental health issues and anxiety.
+Graves disease is connected with my thyroid problem, which I had removed in 2018 that almost killed me.
+Sepsis set in and there’s another contribution to my battle with mental health issues and anxiety.

-As I love teaching, my mission is to help anyone struggling like I did via Gemstone Healing and this is the reason why I had left my photography in the shadows until now.
+As I love teaching, my mission is to help anyone struggling like I did.
+It’s also the other reason why I’ve taken a break from my photography until now.

-If you’re still reading this far, then thank you for taking interest.
-The biggest lesson I have to tell you all is…
+If you’re still reading this far, then thank you for taking an interest.

 BE IN THE PRESENT MOMENT and SPEAK UP!

-If you want to know more about the above and how I can help, then please check out Gemstone Healing or send me a message.
+If you want to know more about the above and how I can help, then please check out my website, Gemstone Healing or send me a message.

 Shadows of Heysham